-I get such satisfaction from making natural personal care products from scratch like my Homemade Sugar Scrub, Healthy Lip Scrub, Homemade Foaming Soap, and Citrus Body Wash, but I have always been afraid of making Homemade Soap.
+I get such satisfaction from making natural personal care products from scratch.
+There are many Homemade Sugar Scrub, Healthy Lip Scrub, Homemade Foaming Soap, and Citrus Body Wash, but I have always been afraid of making Homemade Soap.
 Now, thanks to Andrea of It Takes Time, we can all learn how to make soap — without lye!

 The Story of My Desire to Make Soap……